drat-erami/DratSky/README.md

     1. Support for On Demand (Box Sets and Catch Up TV).
     2. Search.
-    3. Monitor selection.
-    4. Improved error handling.
-    5. Automatic screen calibration.
-    6. Mobile remote control functionality on smartphones.
+    3. Mobile remote control functionality on smartphones.
-    7. Improved installation program.

-The screen calibration process was designed to overcome the issue of locating onscreen controls on screens of different resolutions.
-I've been testing new methods of determining the position of onscreen controls automatically, which should work for most, if not all, users.
-Hopefully, this functionality should be available in the next release.

-I've also been researching how to make a remote control interface for smartphones.
+I've been researching how to make a remote control interface for smartphones.
 This will enable users without IR remotes or joypads to benefit from the use of a 10-foot user interface (controlling DratSky from the comfort of your sofa).